 - You've suddenly and significantly increased your bidding or buying activity

-- You have a number of unpaid items on your account
+- You have an excessive number of unpaid items or canceled orders on your account

 - You're the highest bidder on a number of auctions, but haven't paid for any items yet